Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Acknowledgements

 \section{Acknowledgements}

+{We thank the Editor-in-Chief, Ulrich Horst, a Co-Editor, an Associate Editor, and a Referee for their valuable comments and suggestions.
 The article was previously circulated under the title \emph{A Continuous Time Structural Model for Insolvency, Recovery, and Rollover Risks}.
 This work was supported by the Oxford-Man Institute of Quantitative Finance, University of Oxford, and by the Excellence Initiative through the project ``Pricing of Risk in Incomplete Markets'' within the Institutional Strategy of the University of Freiburg.
 The financial support is gratefully acknowledged by the first and the second authors.
 Several helpful comments and suggestions from Lishang Jiang, Yajun Xiao, and Qianzi Zeng are very much appreciated.
-We also thank the participants at the {\it Conference on Liquidity and Credit Risk} in Freiburg 2012, the {\it INFORMS International Meeting} in Beijing 2012, the {\it 4th Berlin Workshop on Mathematical Finance for Young Researchers} in Berlin 2012, the {\it 2013 International Conference on Financial Engineering}, in Suzhou 2013, the {\it 6th Financial Risks International Forum on Liquidity Risk} in Paris 2013, the {\it IMA Conference on Mathematics in Finance} in Edinburgh 2013, the {\it 30th French Finance Association Conference} in Lyon 2013, and the {\it European Financial Management Association 2013 Annual Meetings} in Reading 2013, as well as the seminar participants at the University of Oxford, Imperial College, University of Texas at Austin, and Tongji University for several insightful remarks.
+We also thank the participants at the {\it Conference on Liquidity and Credit Risk} in Freiburg 2012, the {\it INFORMS International Meeting} in Beijing 2012, the {\it 4th Berlin Workshop on Mathematical Finance for Young Researchers} in Berlin 2012, the {\it 2013 International Conference on Financial Engineering}, in Suzhou 2013, the {\it 6th Financial Risks International Forum on Liquidity Risk} in Paris 2013, the {\it IMA Conference on Mathematics in Finance} in Edinburgh 2013, the {\it 30th French Finance Association Conference} in Lyon 2013, and the {\it European Financial Management Association 2013 Annual Meetings} in Reading 2013, as well as seminar participants at the University of Oxford, Imperial College, University of Texas at Austin, and Tongji University for several insightful remarks.}